pmndrs/drei/README.md

   <a href="https://codesandbox.io/s/0c5hv9"><img width="20%" src="https://codesandbox.io/api/v1/sandboxes/0c5hv9/screenshot.png" alt="Demo"/></a>
 </p>

 Sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`, unless a custom scene has been passed.
 A selection of [presets](src/helpers/environment-assets.ts) from [HDRI Haven](https://hdrihaven.com/) are available for convenience.
-If you pass an array of files it will use THREE.CubeTextureLoader.

 ```jsx
 <Environment